Fishrock123/bob/readme.md

 - A crc32 transform: [crc-transform](https://github.com/Fishrock123/crc-transform) _([npm](https://www.npmjs.com/package/crc-transform))_
 - Header for the C++ api: [bob-base](https://github.com/Fishrock123/bob-base) _([npm](https://www.npmjs.com/package/bob-base))_

-The following modules are not published but are functioning.
+The following modules are not published but are 'functional'.
 - A TCP socket "duplex": [in "socket"](https://github.com/Fishrock123/socket)
 - A TCP server of "duplex" sockets: [also in "socket"](https://github.com/Fishrock123/socket)